MauroGomes09/API-IF/README.md

 For run that API, you need do two things before:

-1. Install Express.js in vscode terminal, into the folder of the project, with the command: npm install express
+1. Install some packages in vscode terminal, into the folder of the project, with the command: `bash npm install express mongoose dotenv`
 2. Create a file .env into your main folder of the project and add two lines into the file:
 ```
 # Connect with your MongoDB Atlas Database